Becoming a 10x design engineer starts with tapping into tried and true engineering design tips that have stood the test of time.

-Don’t design right down to the required specs.
-Include a safety factor in your design and you can sleep better at night.
+Don’t design just to meet the bare minimum specs.
+Throw in a safety factor, and you’ll sleep soundly at night.

-For example with a bridge, a safety factor will increase the load-carrying capacity.
-So if the bridge safety factor is 2, the required support capacity will double.
+Take a bridge, for example.
+A safety factor increases its load-carrying capacity.
+If the bridge’s safety factor is 2, the required support capacity doubles.

-This is important because contractors and manufacturers don’t always perfectly implement a design.
-Also, a safety factor will protect your design from an unexpected increase in load.
+This matters because contractors and manufacturers don’t always execute designs flawlessly.
+Plus, a safety factor protects your design from unexpected load increases.

-To point out, when it comes to rockets, safety factors go out the door.
-Because you want to keep the rocket as light as possible to save on costs.
-And this in itself is a unique engineering problem.
-Hence, the many fascinating elements of rocket structure analysis.
+Now, when it comes to rockets, safety factors for unmanned missions take a backseat.
+You want the rocket as light as possible to save on costs, which creates its own unique engineering challenge.
+Hence the intriguing world of rocket structure analysis.

-Important Note: the safety factor varies between industries and projects.
-So, it’s always important to research the typical safety factors used in your industry.
+Important Note: Safety factors vary between industries and projects.
+Always research the typical safety factors used in your field.

-At the same time, closely analyze safety factors against your project budget.
-Because as the safety factor increases, project costs will naturally increase too.
+At the same time, weigh safety factors against your project budget.
+As the safety factor goes up, so do project costs.

 #8 Consider project costs

-So, project costs are huge factors in your design work.
-You more times than not will have a fixed budget to work around.
-This is why it’s important to know how to think creatively as an engineer.
-This way, you can figure out awesome yet affordable solutions.
+Project costs play a massive role in your design work.
+You’ll often have a fixed budget to stick to.
+That’s why it’s crucial to think creatively as an engineer, coming up with awesome yet affordable solutions.

 #9 Don’t reinvent the wheel

-So when you come across a problem, don’t instantly try to reinvent the wheel.
-First, do research.
-More than likely, someone has come across your exact problem and they found a solution you can borrow.
+So, when facing a problem, don’t jump straight into reinventing the wheel.
+First, do some research.
+Chances are, someone has encountered your exact issue and found a solution you can borrow.

-Of course, if you work on the bleeding edge of tech, there will be fewer solutions you can borrow.
-But even still, there’s a lot of information you can reuse.
-Look no further than SpaceX’s reusable rockets.
-SpaceX wasn’t the first to make reusable rockets, despite what you may think.
+Of course, if you’re working on cutting-edge tech, there may be fewer solutions to draw from.
+But even then, there’s plenty of info you can reuse.
+Take SpaceX’s reusable rockets, for example.
+Despite popular belief, SpaceX wasn’t the first to create reusable rockets.

-NASA’s McDonnel-Douglas first tested reusable rocket technology.
-The technology pails in comparison to SpaceX rockets of today.
-But nevertheless, almost 25 years ago, NASA proved the concept.
-SpaceX then heavily iterated over the existing technology.
+NASA’s McDonnel-Douglas first tested reusable rocket tech.
+Sure, it pales in comparison to today’s SpaceX rockets, but nearly 25 years ago, NASA proved the concept.
+SpaceX then took that existing technology and ran with it.

 #10 Avoid self-imposed limitations

-Don’t shoot yourself in the foot before you even start your design.
+Don’t sabotage yourself before you even start your design.

-An engineering problem may seem impossible at first but always keep an open mind.
-Some engineering problems simply require reinforced resources, such as the following:
+An engineering problem might seem insurmountable at first glance.
+But always keep an open mind.
+Some engineering challenges just need:

 - A larger engineering team

-In the end, most engineering problems on their own are difficult enough.
-So, don’t add extra unnecessary limitations with a negative mindset.
-Especially if you haven’t given your problem justice through your sweat and tears.
+In the end, most engineering problems are tough enough on their own.
+So don’t pile on unnecessary limitations with a negative mindset, especially if you haven’t given your all to the problem.

-You’re never alone when it comes to design work.
-Don’t try to tackle challenging problems single-handedly.
+Remember, you’re not alone in design work.
+Don’t try to conquer tough problems all by yourself.
 As the old saying goes,

 “Two heads are better than one.”

-Plus, I find customers sometimes don’t grasp the ramifications of their proposals.
-So, your updates will keep them in the loop over the direction of their project.
+I’ve found that customers sometimes don’t fully understand the ramifications of their requests.
+Your updates will keep them informed and aware of their project’s trajectory.

-I’ve had other engineers tell me about a design change a week before a project’s deadline.
-They said the design change is trivial.
-Lo and behold, I had to burn the midnight oil the entire week to finish the project.
+I’ve had engineers tell me about a design change just a week before a project’s deadline.
+They claimed it was a minor tweak.
+But lo and behold, I had to pull all-nighters that entire week to wrap up the project.
 I wasn’t happy whatsoever.